jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 For example, let's say that 2 years into your Car Sharing product, you now want to understand your end user's behaviors a little better because you are contemplating a new capability in the product.

-So you want to ask the software/database to report its data on the probability of a car in an urban area being unavailable at 8 pm at night.
+So you want to ask the software/database to report its data on the probability of a car in an urban area being unavailable at 8pm at night.
 But until that day, your software had not been capturing that kind of unavailability data because the software only cared about storing the future unavailability of a car for making its reservations.
 Why would it care about capturing and storing past unavailability after all?
 You've not needed it until now.

 So you have to engineer a solution to provide this historical data from this day forward and start capturing it in the data.
 The problem is that now, you need a large enough dataset for any statistical significance or meaning, and you don't have it.
 So you can't provide an answer to the question for another few months or years down the track while you collect that data.
 With an event-sourced system, it is likely that you can have that answer right away, it is in the data already.